hgeldenhuys/ctxid/README.md

 `/type/context-id/type/context-id`

-A nested domain or subdomain is just added as a prefix to the ID:
+A nested domain or subdomain is just added as a postfix to the ID:
 `domain/type/context-id/sub-domain/sub-context-id/.../.../...`

 ### Example